Services for Laful Permanent Residents

 You would like to pick up a re-entry permit issued by USCIS

-If the consular section has received your re-entry permit you can scedule an appointment to pick it up by e-mailing CopenhagenNIV@state.gov
+If the consular section has received your re-entry permit you can schedule an appointment to pick it up by e-mailing CopenhagenNIV@state.gov

-All persons older than 18 who are picking up re-entry permits have to appear in person, bringing their passport and green card.
+All persons older than 18 who are picking up re-entry permits must appear in person, bringing their passport and green card.
 Parents can pick up their children’s re-entry permits if they bring the child(ren)’s passport and green card.

 List of Fees